Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Lawyer offering legal guidance on deferred judgment for Michigan residents facing criminal charges.

-Understanding the Deferred Prosecution Program in Michigan
+The Deferred Prosecution Program in Michigan

 Deferred prosecution or delayed sentencing in Michigan is a type of plea bargain or diversion program that enables a person to avoid the harshest implications of a criminal conviction.
 An agreement is made between the judge, attorneys, and the defendant in which the defendant will plead guilty in exchange for a lesser sentence.
+In some jurisdictions, agencies like the Serious Fraud Office play a crucial role in implementing deferred prosecution agreements for serious offenses.

 Why Consider a Deferred Prosecution Arrangement